Experimental Shoreline

 How do I get my work home?

-Tutors have special techniques for transporting oil paintings and the school has plastic folders available in our shop for £3.50 or do bring a portfolio.
+Tutors have special techniques for transporting oil paintings and for our 3 day courses we will give you a plastic folder with a handle.
+These are also available to purchase for £3.50 or do bring a portfolio.

-For international students we are happy to arrange transportation of your work back home.
+For international students we are happy to arrange transportation of your work back home, postal costs will be borne by you.

 What do I need to bring?